Sarutobi Sasuke: In popular culture

 An adult Sarutobi Sasuke is a character in the anime and manga series Samurai Deeper Kyo, in which he serves Sanada Yukimura as the leader of the Ten Braves – the same role he has in the manga and anime Brave 10 and in the film Kamen Rider Den-O: I'm Born!.
 Sasuke also appeared in the historical anime and manga Shura no Toki (serving Sanada Tsubura), in the taiga drama series Tenchijin, in the anime Sanada Ten Braves and in the film Goemon.
 In the video game and anime series Sengoku Basara, and in its anime adaptations Sengoku Basara: The Last Party and Sengoku Basara: Samurai Kings, he is portrayed as a laid-back but cunning ninja, aiding Yukimura.
 In the film Shogun Assassins (Sanada Yukimura no Bouryaku), Sasuke is even shown to be literally an anthropomorphized ninja monkey.
 The Ninja Sentai Kakuranger character Sasuke / Ninja Red and the title character of the manga series Sarutobi Ecchan are each portrayed as being direct descendants of Sarutobi Sasuke.

 The very name Sasuke has become something of a default ninja name or moniker.
-For example, the sports entertainment show known in the other countries as Ninja Warrior is titled Sasuke in the original Japanese version, while Great Sasuke is stage name of the Japanese professional wrestler Masanori Murakawa.
+For example, the sports entertainment show known in the other countries as Ninja Warrior is titled Sasuke in the original Japanese version, while The Great Sasuke is stage name of the Japanese professional wrestler Masanori Murakawa.
 Various ninja characters by the name of either Sasuke or Sarutobi appear in the anime series Gin Tama, Haō Taikei Ryū Knight, Ninja Nonsense and Ranma ½ (Sasuke Sarugakure), the video games Captain Commando, Ehrgeiz, Joy Mech Fight (as a ninja robot), Shall We Date?: Ninja Love (as a romance option for the player character), Gotcha Force, Kessen (as a female ninja), Ninja Master's: Haō Ninpō Chō (where he is the protagonist), Samurai Warriors and Suikoden II, in the Ganbare Goemon video game series (as another robot ninja), and in the trading card game Yu-Gi-Oh!.
 His legacy is also almost omnipresent in the manga and anime franchise Naruto in which the father of a major supporting character, Hiruzen Sarutobi, is named Sasuke Sarutobi, hence making him the grandfather of Asuma Sarutobi (Hiruzen's son) and the great-grandfather of Konohamaru (Asuma's nephew).
 One of the main characters is named Sasuke Uchiha; it is mentioned that Sasuke was named after Sarutobi Sasuke in hopes that he would become a great shinobi just like him.